pdjr-signalk/pdjr-skplugin-devantech/README.md

 This plugin implements a control interface for the multi-channel 'DS-series' Ethernet relay devices manufactured by the UK company Devantech.
-DS devices that ar eto be used with this plugin must be configured to issue relay status reports periodically and on any relay state change.
+DS devices that are to be used with this plugin must be configured to issue relay status reports periodically and on any relay state change.
+See below for a description of how to do this.

-The plugin listens on a specified TCP 'status' port for incoming status reports and when a report is received from a previously unconnected device which is identified in the module configuration then the plugin opens a TCP 'command' command connection to the device and begins controlling the module remotely.
+The plugin listens on a specified TCP 'status' port for incoming device status notifications.
+When a report is received from a previously unconnected device which is identified in the module configuration then the plugin opens a TCP 'command' connection to the device and begins controlling the module remotely.
 If the command connection is lost for whatever reason, then it will simply be re-made as soon as a new status report is receved.

 The control mechanism is resilient to network outage and allows ad-hoc connection of devices as long as they are defined in the module configuration.

-Optimum (that is, reliable and resilient) support is provided for DS series modules.
-The plugin will detect the presence of an appropriately configured DS device on its host Ethernet and establish and operate a control connection whenever the device appears.
-Transient failures in communication and ad-hoc device presence are handled seamlessly.

 In the Signal K context the plugin offers two distinct services.